Cardi B Reveals She Uses Onion Water To Achieve Long, Healthy Tresses - NewsBreak

 “My last 2 washes I been boiling onions and using the water to wash my hair,” she wrote on social media while sharing a before and after photo of her sleek and shiny locs.
 “I used to do this 6 years ago when I started my healthy hair growth journey.
 I stopped cause I got really lazy,” she continued.
 “Its odorless and I notice that it’s been giving a shine to my hair.”

-https://www.instagram.com/p/ChKqlNsOs5_/Many of the beauty’s followers were intrigued by the healthy hair hack and took to the comment section to share their thoughts.
+A post shared by Cardi B (@iamcardib)Many of the beauty’s followers were intrigued by the healthy hair hack and took to the comment section to share their thoughts.
 “I have to try boiling the onions ..
 I was juicing them and left it too long .. & for an entire year, anytime my hair was blowed out or straightened it smelled like Sofrito ,” one follower commented.
 Would you try this hair hack?
+DON’T MISS…

 Cardi B Shuts Down The Wireless Festival In A Custom Bodysuit